 Streets have a more cohesive, pedestrian feel when contiguous buildings are of similar height.
 The maximum building height is generally 35 feet, or as otherwise limited by the available emergency equipment.
-Though this would allow building of stories, most commercial development has been built with only a single story.
+Though this would allow building of Façade treatment (left) is preferred over repetitive elements (right). commercial two stories. most development has been built with only a single story.
 Creating a pedestrian-oriented development would likely require a mix of uses, where retail would be located on the ground floor with offices or even specific types of residential above.

-Parking is incorporated into the site and street furnishings are pedestrianoriented.
+Parking is incorporated into the site and street furnishings are pedestrian-oriented.